zazum/vscode-docs/docs/python/debugging.md

    ![Configuration json](images/debugging/configuration-json.png)

 The details of configuration properties are covered later in this article under [Standard configuration and options](#set-configuration-options).
-Additional configurations are also described in this article under [Debugging specific app types](#debugging-specific-app-types).
+Other configurations are also described in this article under [Debugging specific app types](#debugging-specific-app-types).

 ## Additional configurations